armielgonzzz/universal-tool/README.md

 - [Phone Number Cleanup Tool](./tools/phone_cleanup_tool/phone_cleanup.md) - Filters leads from selected input files and cleans up the file for non-CRM leads and other specific column conditions.

+- [Text Inactive Tool](./tools/text_inactive_tool/text_inactive.md) - Processes Text Active Leads and creates a follow up or new deals in Pipedrive CRM

 Each of these tools operates independently, allowing you to use the necessary functionality without requiring access to all tools simultaneously.

 ---